Mechination-Pty-Ltd/openapi-typescript-aws-handler/README.md

 This library does no code-generation of its own.
 It depends on *openapi-typescript* for that.
 Instead, it just provides some typescript type magic to provide a type-safe way of defining your handlers, and a simple wrapper that will take input and call your function.

+> 🚧 NOTE
+> ----
+>
+> This library does not currently vend or return AWS API Gateway proxy objects (as served by API Gateway) - This is because I have another wrapper around these objects, but I will add in another version of the wrapper that does work directly with Proxy request.
+You could write a trivial wrapper around this to do it yourself in the mean time.
+>

 # Usage